 The Pennsylvania Training Partnership for People with Disabilities and Families

-The Pennsylvania Training Partnership for People with Disabilities and Families (The Partnership) will no longer provide training and technical assistance for families and self-advocates after 12/31/2014.
+NOTICE: The Pennsylvania Training Partnership for People with Disabilities and Families (The Partnership) ceased operations on December 31, 2014 and no longer provides training and technical assistance for families and self-advocates.

 The Pennsylvania Training Partnership for People with Disabilities and Families—The Partnership—believes knowledge is power.